-Sometimes, a dog may just have excessive eye discharge is the only symptom (i.e. the dog behaves normally and looks fine), you can first use a saline solution to clean the eye and monitor the condition for a couple of days.
-If excessive discharge continues for over two days, it’s time to see the vet.
+Sometimes, a dog may just have excessive eye discharge with no other symptoms, and the dog behaves normally and looks fine.
+In that case, you can first use a saline solution to clean the eye and monitor the condition for a couple of days.
+If excessive discharge continues for over two days, it’s time to see a vet.

 Prevention of Dog Eye Discharge and Eye Injuries

 There are quite a few things that you can do to protect your dog’s eyes.
 For example:

 - Observe and check for abnomalities in your dog’s eyes regularly

 - Wipe the eye discharge gently away with a moist cloth every day